AbhiMan1601/Fin_Eng_Book/README.md

-# Statistics and Data Analysis for Financial Engineering with R Examples Book Solutions
+# Statistics and Data Analysis in Financial Problems (Using book)
-Collection of solution notebooks for problems in Financial Engineering from book Statistics and Data Analysis for Financial Engineering with R Examples.
+Collection of solutions to Financial data problems List :
+1. Hedge Fund Probability